Polyaniline: Synthesis

+Aniline can also be electrochemically polymerised directly onto conductive surfaces without the use of a chemical oxidant.

 Processing

 The synthesis of polyaniline nanostructures is facile.

 Using surfactant dopants, the polyaniline can be made dispersible and hence useful for practical applications.
 Bulk synthesis of polyaniline nanofibers has been researched extensively.

 A multi-stage model for the formation of emeraldine base is proposed.
 In the first stage of the reaction the pernigraniline PS salt oxidation state is formed.
 In the second stage pernigraniline is reduced to the emeraldine salt as aniline monomer gets oxidized to the radical cation.
 In the third stage this radical cation couples with ES salt.
 This process can be followed by light scattering analysis which allows the determination of the absolute molar mass.
 According to one study in the first step a DP of 265 is reached with the DP of the final polymer at 319.
 Approximately 19% of the final polymer is made up of the aniline radical cation which is formed during the reaction.

 Polyaniline is typically produced in the form of long-chain polymer aggregates, surfactant (or dopant) stabilized nanoparticle dispersions, or stabilizer-free nanofiber dispersions depending on the supplier and synthetic route.
 Surfactant or dopant stabilized polyaniline dispersions have been available for commercial sale since the late 1990s.